web3privacy/hackathon-2025-berlin/hacker-manual.md

 Privacy-focused applications often suffer from proper onboarding process for new users.
 This track seeks to enhance the new user experience.

 Focus areas:
-  * Improving in-app onboarding process
+- Improving in-app onboarding process
-  * Improving app and website accessibility (WC3 standards)
+- Improving app and website accessibility (WC3 standards)
-  * Curation of "2025 cryptographic best practices" for web3 wallet devs
+- Curation of "2025 cryptographic best practices" for web3 wallet devs
-  * Review of the current e2e landscape in chat and social media
+- Review of the current e2e landscape in chat and social media
-  * Creating video guides for protocols
+- Creating video guides for protocols

+---

+## ✨ Advice, Tips and Inspiration
+Explore our [Privacy Builder Pack](build.web3privacy.info) to find:
+* A curated collection of tools and resources
+* Insights from seasoned hackers
+* An Idea Generator to spark your creativity

 ---

 ## 👨‍🏫 Mentors & Mentoring

 To help you build meaningful, user-centered solutions with real impact, we’ve brought in trusted, independent mentors—each with deep, hands-on expertise across diverse fields.

 At W3PN HACKS we embrace a holistic approach, offering support from technical execution and idea validation to socio-cultural insight.

 Let’s build tools that truly matter—now.

 ![Screenshot 2025-05-15 at 15.37.17](https://hackmd.io/_uploads/BJ-HCwXWle.jpg)